Benjaminlw1/Benjamin_Portfolio/README.md

 * Load data to FAST API
 * To run project ".\run.sh" in windows shell

+# Project 3: Build ETL using spotify api and airflow scheduling(updating)
+* used sqlite3 as database
+* airflow scheduling
+* created Exceptions to validate data
+*

 Other projects:

 # Python GUI Booking system: project Overview